-From curry ketchup to Düsseldort mustard, Germany produces unique renditions of the flavors that add the spice — like mustards, horseradish, aged vinegars, mayonnaise, marinades, and sauces.
+From curry ketchup to Düsseldort mustard, Germany produces unique renditions of the flavors that add spice, including mustards, horseradish, aged vinegars, mayonnaise, marinades, and sauces.

-Explore Germany’s rich selection of wild honeys, spreads, and full fruity jams, many available in North America.
+Explore Germany’s rich selection of wild honeys, spreads, and fruit jams, many available in North America.